Aliases for HIF1A Gene

 GeneCards Summary for HIF1A Gene

 HIF1A (Hypoxia Inducible Factor 1 Alpha Subunit) is a Protein Coding gene.
-Diseases associated with HIF1A include Hypoxia and Intravascular Papillary Endothelial Hyperplasia.
-Among its related pathways are p70S6K Signaling and HIF Repressor Pathways.
+Diseases associated with HIF1A include Hypoxia and Retinal Ischemia.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Hypoxic and oxygen homeostasis regulation of HIF-1-alpha.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is EPAS1.